 It is possible that these coins represent a Kilwa trading expedition as they were renowned as sailors.
 It is more likely however, that they are connected with Portuguese explorations in the 16th Century, east of the Grand Meridian (129 E), which divided the world into spheres of Spanish and Portuguese influence.

 The Portuguese sacked Kilwa in AD 1505 and probably conscripted these experienced sailors for service in their ships.
-By AD 1519/20 the Portuguese had established a major trading post and fort in Ambon, to the near north of Australia (1200kms – 600 to Yamdena in Moluccas Islands).
+By AD 1519/20 the Portuguese had established a major trading post and fort in Ambon, to the near north of Australia (1200kms – 600 to Jamdena in Moluccas Islands).
 Theoretically, any move east of this line would have been an invasion of the Spanish sphere of influence inviting dire consequences back in Europe.
 Any explorations would thus be conducted in the greatest secrecy, so that we can only guess the extent of Portuguese explorations of Australia.
 It is believed that they were extensive and may have covered the whole east coast of the continent.

 An eye witness to the sack of Kilwa in AD 1505, a German named Hans Mayr, noted that Â?Kilwas had copper coins like our ceptis, four being equally to one real: Portuguese coins have the same value there as at home. Â?
 This is evidence that Portuguese and Kilwa coins, in the low values at least, circulated at parity.
 Islamic copper coins have an extremely long circulating life and there is nothing unusual about coin up to 400 years old still being in circulation in mediaeval times.